Open-ISP/isp-workbook-parser/README.md

 workbook.get_table_from_config(table_config)
 ```

+## Contributing

+Interested in contributing to the source code or adding table configurations?
+Check out the [contributing guidelines](./CONTRIBUTING.md), which also includes steps to install `isp-workbook-parser` for development.

+Please note that this project is released with a [Code of Conduct](./CONDUCT.md).
+By contributing to this project, you agree to abide by its terms.

 ## License

 `isp-workbook-parser` was created as a part of the [OpenISP project](https://github.com/Open-ISP).
 It is licensed under the terms of [GNU GPL-3.0-or-later](LICENSE) licences.